 If the nil and empty representations cannot be zero-length, but the normal representation may be zero length then the absent representation cannot occur because zero length will be interpreted as a normal representation.

-If the nil representation may not be zero-length, the empty representation zero-length, and the normal representation may not be zero-length, then a zero-length representation is the absent representation, or "is absent".
+If the nil representation may not be zero-length, the empty representation may not be zero-length, and the normal representation may not be zero-length, then a zero-length representation is the absent representation, or "is absent".

 Missing